aklump/web_package/README.md

 ## Build Scripts
 You may add php or shell scripts to `.web_package/build` and they will be run each time the version increments.
 You may also trigger a build by calling `bump build`.

-Any file ending in `.php` or `.sh` found in the build script folder (configurable using `build`) will be called during version bumping.
+Any file ending in `.php` or `.sh` found in the build script folder will be called during version bumping.
 Refer to the parameter chart below for script arguments:

 One example of using a build script, say with a jQuery plugin, is when you want to embed the version string _inside_ the `jquery.pluging_name.js` file.
 In such a case the  `.info` file strategy doesn't meet your needs.
 For such a scenario you would use a build script.